Simone Zaza: Valencia

-On 15 January 2017, Zaza was signed by La Liga club Valencia CF on loan, for a €2 million fee, with a €16 million permanent obligation to buy fee after a certain number of first team appearances by 30 June 2017, plus €2 million in bonuses.
-On 21 January, he made his debut with the club in a 2–0 away win against Villareal.
+On 15 January 2017, Zaza was signed by La Liga club Valencia on loan, for a €2 million fee, with a €16 million permanent obligation to buy fee after a certain number of first team appearances by 30 June 2017, plus €2 million in bonuses.
+On 21 January, he made his debut with the club in a 2–0 away win against Villarreal.
 On 19 February, he scored his first goal for the club in a 2–0 home win over Athletic Bilbao.
 In his next league appearance on 22 February, he scored the opening goal with a notable left footed strike on the turn to help Valencia to a 2–1 home victory over Real Madrid.
 On 10 April, Zaza was bought outright by Valencia from Juventus until 2021 for the previous agreed fee, effective after 30 June.
 On 19 September, he scored a hat-trick in under 10 minutes of a 5–0 home win over Málaga.